Nicole9-Sky/Django-Blog-project/README.md

 - **AJAX**: Fetch API for asynchronous requests (like system)
 - **Icons**: Font Awesome for UI icons
 - **Theme**: CSS Variables for dark mode implementation
+- **Animation**: JavaScript for carousel functionality and smooth transitions

 ## 🚀 Setup and Installation

-Follow these steps to get the Simple Django Blog Platform running on your local machine after cloning the repository.
+Follow these steps to get the Django Blog Platform running on your local machine after cloning the repository.

 ### Prerequisites